Coronavirus: Germany extends COVID lockdown until January 31 | DW | 05.01.2021

 The state and federal governments will meet again on January 25 to reassess.

-Authorities hope the lockdown will bring down the infection rate enough to restart effective contact tracing once again — the high number of infections has made contact tracing impossible.
-An acceptable infection rate for this would be 50 cases per 100,000 residents.
+Authorities hope the lockdown will bring down the infection rate enough to restart effective contact tracing — the high number of infections has made contact tracing impossible.
+An acceptable infection rate for this would be 50 cases per 100,000 residents in a seven-day period.

 Germany recorded almost 11,900 new infections within the past 24 hours, according to the Robert Koch Institute (RKI).
 There were 944 COVID-19 deaths over the same period.
 The seven-day incidence for the whole country was 134.7 on Tuesdsay.